 What is Woodsmoke ?

-Woodsmoke is an attempt to put our version of Classic Camping into context by trying to identify it's roots, explain where it fits in with historic outdoor traditions, and create a description that would help all of us explain to others what it is that we do.
-We were also aware that the misunderstood term - Traditional Bushcraft - is in desperate need of definition as well.
+Woodsmoke is an attempt to put our version of Classic Camping into context by trying to identify its roots, explain where it fits in with historic outdoor traditions, and create a description that would help others explain what it is that we do.
+We were also aware that the terms regarding Tradition,

 Here's what we came up with.; it's open for discussion.
-We, however, have begun a journey that we hope will let others understand the field better, and provide a foundation upon which to promote it for years to come.
+We, however, have begun a journey that we hope will let others understand the field better, provide a foundation that others can build on, and help promote the field for years to come.

 Classic Camping